mostlyunoriginal/cendat/README.md

 ### `set_groups(self, names=None)`

 Sets the active variable groups for the session.
+If the call to `set_groups` results in a single group for each product vintage and all group variables are wanted, `set_variables` may be skipped.

 -   **`names`** (`str` \| `list[str]`, optional): The name or list of names of the groups to set.
 If `None`, sets all groups from the last `list_groups()` call.